 We acquired a division of this plant from another grower who received it as a seedling.
-The seedling was labeled as Sarracenia leucophylla species and was thought to be free of red pigment.
-However, when the plant reached maturity, it apparently was not a leucophylla species but a hybrid possibly with S. flava, and it had red pigment.
+The seedling was labeled as S. leucophylla species and was thought to be free of red pigment.
+However, when the plant matured, it turned out not to be a leucophylla but a hybrid, possibly with S. flava.
+It also had red pigment!
 That was Art’s surprise.
 The plant is a vigorous grower and divides very well.
-Pitchers are tall and handsome.
-The hood is ruffled with faint white spots against a green background.
-The interior has red veins.
+Pitchers are tall and attractive.
+The hood is ruffled with faint white spots on a green background.
+The interior shows red veins.

 GENERAL CARE